tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 about it aimlessly for a while before redoing it this year.
 Anyway, here's wonderwall.

+## Call context: the other harder part

+Profile information

+* ICScript
+* Inline bytecode
+* Inline in earlier tier with profile/branch counters
+* Inline and branch prune, maybe, kinda

 ## The survey

 We'll start with [Cinder][cinder], because when I wrote Cinder's inliner I